-There are several other previous approaches that deal with region detection or saliency masks, which are not directly comparable, so they are not included in Table 1.
+There are several other approaches that deal with region detection or saliency masks.
+Their results are not directly comparable, because they are not evaluated on ROxford, but Oxford5k.
+Therefore, they are not included in Table 1.
 Nevertheless, we outperform their reported results.
-Salvador et al. [32] use the off-the-shelf VGG and fine-tune RPN in the test set.
-Without using query expansion, they obtain 71.0 in Oxford5k.
-Similarly, Jimenez et al. [16] learn class weights and apply them on the activation maps of off-the-shelf VGG and achieve 73.6 in Oxford5k.
-Song et al. [37] train on different datasets, and achieve 78.3 in Oxford5k.
-The results obtained by learning a saliency mask are not comparable since spatial verification with local features is always applied in the end [25].
-Finally, Zheng et al. [44] achieve 83.4 with regional representation on Oxford5k.
+We achieve 86.6 on Oxford5k with OS.EGM and no query expansion.
+Salvador et al. [42] use the off-the-shelf VGG and fine-tune RPN on the test set.
+Without using query expansion, they obtain 71.0 on Oxford5k.
+Similarly, Jimenez et al. [18] learn class weights and apply them on the activation maps of off-theshelf VGG and achieve 73.6 on Oxford5k.
+Song et al. [48] train on different datasets, and achieve 78.3 on Oxford5k.
+The results obtained by learning a saliency mask in [30] are not comparable since spatial verification with local features is always applied in the end.
+Zheng et al. [55] achieve 83.4 with regional representation on Oxford5k.
 They employ both CNN and local features, while we only rely on CNN and much more compact representation.
-Finally, no work other than [13] evaluates on Instre which is rather challenging due to small objects.
+Finally, according to our knowledge, [28] is the only work that evaluates on Instre, which is rather challenging due to small objects.
+However, their results are not directly comparable as they use a different CNN model (ResNet101).